 So, before you make a loan to a friend or family member, keep in mind these three things to make sure you can keep your head above water first before helping out others 👇

 Build up your cash reserves

 Most financial advisors recommend having at least 3 to 6 months of living expenses saved up in cash as a safety net.
-Obviously this is easier said than done, but taking steps towards that goal is key.
+Obviously, this is easier said than done, but taking steps toward that goal is key.
 If you aren’t yet able to make a family loan, start building your own savings.